 Prerequisites and Recommended Courses

-In order to prepare you to begin your MBA with Michigan Tech we require successful completion (with a grade of C or better) in Principles of Economics and Statistics.
-We also recommend the following courses to prepare students: Accounting, Finance and Economic Decision Analysis.
+In order to prepare you to begin the Michigan Tech MBA program, we require successful completion with a grade of C or better in Principles of Economics and Statistics.
+We also recommend the following courses to prepare students: Accounting, Finance, and Economic Decision Analysis.

-Contact the MBA Admissions staff at firstname.lastname@example.org or 906-487-3055 for more information and to set a meeting to discuss your transcripts for qualification prior to the application process.
+Contact MBA admissions staff at email@example.com or 906-487-3440 for more information and to set a meeting to discuss your transcripts for qualification prior to the application process.

 Graduate Transfer Credits